Baby Fae: In popular culture

 The Paul Simon song "The Boy in the Bubble" from the 1986 Graceland album references her in the lyrics: "Medicine is magical and magical is art / Thinking of the Boy in the Bubble / And the baby with the baboon heart."

 In the 1993 episode "I Love Lisa" of The Simpsons, the school cafeteria serves beef hearts in honor of Valentine's Day.
 Bart Simpson puts one under his shirt, exclaiming "My baboon heart!
 Body ... rejecting it!" before dramatically everting it onto the table.

 Christian Slater's character in the 1993 film Untamed Heart was inspired by Baby Fae, and the film was originally titled The Baboon Heart in tribute to her.
 Screenwriter Tom Serchio later said that when writing the screenplay, he was thinking less of Baby Fae directly and that it was more about being intrigued by the Paul Simon song and the lyrics that reference her.

 In the 2010 episode "The Silent Partners" of the Adult Swim cartoon, The Venture Bros., Billy Quizboy refers to Monstroso as "Baby Fae" before performing experimental heart surgery on him, transplanting Monstroso's failing heart with the heart of the recently deceased villain, King Gorilla.

-In second season of the Netflix original Stranger Things, the Halloween edition of The Hawkins Post has a paragraph entitled "Baby Fae's baboon heart".
+In second season of Stranger Things, the Halloween edition of The Hawkins Post has a paragraph entitled "Baby Fae's baboon heart".